ibm-messaging/event-streams-samples/kafka-mirrormaker/README.md

 ## Building the image

-In case you don't want to use the image we provide, you can build an image by completing these steps:
+If you don't want to use the image we provide, you can build an image by completing these steps:

 1. Build the docker image:
     ```shell
     docker build .
     ```
-If you want to use the sample [YAML file](IKS/kafka-mirrormaker.yaml), be sure to update the image name with your own image name.
+If you want to use the sample [YAML file](IKS/kafka-mirrormaker.yaml), ensure that you update the image name with your own image name.